Saturday, October 29, 2016

 NCAA D-1A Football

-Basically taking the existing power 5 conferences with their planned realignments (68 schools), plus Notre Dame and 11 of the most likely schools that would go to power 5 from the MWC and AAC.
-Conferences like the Pac 10, Big 10, and SEC retain their traditional schools, ACC and Big 12 should look pretty similar, a football sort of Big East, and stronger versions of AAC and MWC.
+Basically taking the existing power 4 conferences with their realignments (67 schools), plus Notre Dame, the leftovers of the Pac12, and the most likely schools that would move up.
+Conferences like the Big Ten, and SEC retain their traditional schools, ACC, Big XII, and Pac 10 look pretty similar, a football sort of Big East, and stronger versions of AAC and MWC.
+No need for conference championship games with all teams in a conference playing each other.

 Uniform wise, the idea is to drop all of these crazy one-off designs and create a solid, identifiable look for each school, home and away.
-With 100 schools, and keeping their traditional school colors (and uniform design for school who have a legit standard), it isn't easy to make all of these schools unique looking, but I did as much as I could.
+With 80 schools, and keeping their traditional school colors (and uniform design for schools who have a legit standard), it isn't easy to make all of these schools unique looking, but I did as much as I could.

 American Athletic Conference: